yoon-bang/BEST/README.md

 ![](./image/Overview.png)
 ##### Raspberry pi ↔ Cloud Server
 - Raspberry pi → Cloud Server
-  - Detect the fire with the temperature sensor and the humidity sensor.
+  - Detect the fire with the temperature sensor and the humidity sensor

-  - Sends out a HTTP request to the server to notify the fire.
+  - Sends out a HTTP request to the server to notify the fire

 - Cloud Server → Raspberry pi
   - Service Check